Here are my 10 Top Things to do in Copenhagen, Denmark:

 On one end of Strøget, you will also find Rådhuspladsen, or City Hall Square, the beautiful central square which is a public space often used for events, celebrations or demonstrations in the city.

 9. Go Clubbing with the Students

-What many tourists forget is that the city is home to The University of Copenhagen and it’s 40,000 students, which makes Copenhagen a great night out!
+What many tourists forget is that the city is home to The University of Copenhagen and it’s 40,000 students, which means one of the best things to do in Copenhagen is head on a great night out until the early hours.

 A new nightclub in the city centre which describes itself as: